 Board of Directors

-Greg has been a supporter of AIWC since 2013, and previously served a term on the Board of Directors ending in 2015.
+Greg has been a supporter of AIWC since 2013, and has been on the Board of Directors as Vice-Chair since 2022 after an earlier term on the Board from 2013-15.
 A retired lawyer and lifelong Calgarian, he has loved encounters with wildlife ever since a porcupine took up residence under the back porch of his family’s house when he was 4 years old.
-Seeing a new bird, mammal or amphibian is always a highlight of his travels in southwest Alberta, and as a member of a local hiking club, he’s gradually adding to his admittedly limited store of wildlife knowledge by listening to the birders and retired veterinarians in the club.
+Seeing a wild mammal, bird or amphibian is always a highlight of his travels in southwest Alberta, and as a member of a local hiking club, he’s gradually adding to his admittedly limited store of wildlife knowledge by listening to the birders and retired veterinarians in the club.
 He can often be seen getting pulled around by the lively little mutt he dog-sits for one of his daughters.

 Suze DetombeSecretary